Syntax Document

 // Struct declaration

-type person = struct {
+type person_t = struct {

 string name